Winnie the Pooh and the Blustery Day: Plot

 On a very windy day, Winnie the Pooh visits his "thoughtful spot".
-As Pooh sits thinking, Gopher pops out of the ground and advises him to leave as it is a "Winds-day".
-Misunderstanding Gopher's warning, Pooh goes across the Hundred Acre Wood to wish everyone a happy Winds-day.
-He arrives at the beech tree home of his good friend Piglet, who is nearly blown away while trying to rake leaves.
-Pooh grabs Piglet by his scarf, like the string of a kite.
-They pass by Kanga and Roo; Eeyore, whose stick house Pooh breaks as he passes; and Rabbit, whose carrots Pooh inadvertently helps harvest as he slides by.
+Gopher arrives and advises him to leave, claiming that it is a "Winds-day".
+Misunderstanding Gopher's warning, Pooh decides to wish everyone in the Hundred Acre Wood a happy Winds-day.
+He starts with his best friend Piglet, who is nearly blown away while trying to rake leaves.
+Pooh grabs Piglet by his scarf, which unravels and leaves Piglet hanging on like a kite.
 The wind blows Pooh and Piglet to Owl's treehouse, where he invites them in.
-Pooh wishes Owl a happy Winds-day, as he has everyone else, but Owl informs them that the wind is due to "a mild spring zephyr".
-As Owl tells Pooh and Piglet some of the adventures of his relatives, the strong wind causes his tree to sway.
-It collapses, taking the house with it; Owl briefly suspects Pooh caused this.
-Christopher Robin and the others soon hear of the news and rush to the scene; as Owl's house is wrecked beyond the point of repair, Eeyore volunteers to seek out a new house for Owl, who proceeds to tell the others more stories for quite some time, boring them.
+During their stay, the strong wind causes Owl's tree to sway and eventually collapse, taking the house with it.
+Upon learning that Owl's house is wrecked beyond repair, Eeyore volunteers to seek out a new house for Owl.

-As night falls, the wind is still blowing, and Pooh is kept awake by noises outside.
-He opens his door for a visitor: a bouncing tiger named Tigger, who introduces himself with his signature song ("The Wonderful Thing About Tiggers") before stating that he has come looking for something to eat.
-Disgusted by the taste of Pooh's honey, Tigger tells him that there are Heffalumps and Woozles in the forest that steal honey before departing.
-Frightened by Tigger's words, Pooh stays up to guard his honey, but falls asleep as a thunderstorm brews.
-After he has a nightmare about Heffalumps and Woozles stealing his honey and chasing him around, Pooh wakes up in a flood caused by the storm.
+That night, Pooh is visited by a bouncing tiger named Tigger, who states that he has come looking for something to eat.
+Disgusted by the taste of Pooh's honey, Tigger warns him about creatures called Heffalumps and Woozles that steal honey before he leaves.
+Frightened by Tigger's words, Pooh stays up to guard his honey but falls asleep as a thunderstorm brews.
+After having a nightmare about being attacked by Heffalumps and Woozles, Pooh wakes up in a flood caused by the storm.